Barcelona sign Braithwaite in €18m transfer from Leganes | Goal.com

 Braithwaite has committed to a four-year deal with the Spanish champions, which includes a buy-out clause of €300 million (£252m/$324m).

-The Blaugrana met the buy-out clause in Braitwaite's contract with Leganes on Thursday morning, and he will be officially presented at Camp Nou later in the day.
+The Blaugrana triggered the release clause in Braitwaite's contract with Leganes on Thursday morning, and he will be officially presented at Camp Nou later in the day.

 The 28-year-old completed a permanent move to Leganes from Middlesbrough in the summer of 2019, after a successful six-month loan spell at Estadio Municipal de Butarque.